Vyral/todd-martin-recruiting-blog/_posts/2022-03-28-inspection-tips-for-a-crazy-sellers-market.md

 The second way is to write a contract with the right to do inspections without asking for small repairs.
 A small repair is usually any item that costs less than $1,000 to address. **It still gives you some negotiating power as a buyer, but it makes sure you aren’t buying something that’s going to require a major repair when you move in.** If something were to happen, it still gives you the power to either ask for the repair or walk away from the transaction.

 If you haven’t been using this strategy when making your offers, ask your agent about it.
-If you have any questions about the real estate market or real estate in general, don’t hesitate to reach out to me via phone or email.
+If you have any questions about the market or real estate in general, don’t hesitate to reach out to me via phone or email.
 I look forward to hearing from you soon.